Mitobyte/Mitobyte/README.md

 npm run dev
 ```

-If you run into a husky issue try doing the following
+If you run into a husky issue or commit issues try doing the following
 ```
 npx husky init
 npx husky install